 B.A., The Evergreen State College, 1979

 LL.M.
 Georgetown University Law Center, 1990

-Under her leadership as dean, the College of Law has expanded its multidisciplinary opportunities throughout the University and has implemented state of the art experiential and clinical programs and facilities that support curricular innovation.
-She has made this possible by raising $36 million in A State of Minds: The Campaign for West Virginia’s University.
+Under her leadership as dean, the College of Law expanded its multidisciplinary opportunities throughout the University and implemented state-of-the-art experiential and clinical programs and facilities that support curricular innovation.
+She made this possible by raising $36 million in A State of Minds: The Campaign for West Virginia’s University.

 She joined the West Virginia University College of Law faculty in 1995, became a full professor in 1998, and the Thomas R. Goodwin Professor of Law in 2002.
 She served two terms as the Associate Dean for Academic Affairs, under Dean Emeritus John Fisher, and became the Dean in 2008.